c3d/xl/doc/HANDBOOK_2-evaluation.md

 reason, each test of `N <> 1` in our example is with the latest value of `N`.

-Deferred evaluation can also be used to implement "short circuit" boolean operators.
+Lazy evaluation can also be used to implement "short circuit" boolean operators.
 The following code for the `and` operator will not evaluate `Condition` if its left operand is `false`, making this implementation of `and` more efficient than the one given earlier: